A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics: Introduction

-A great deal of theoretical research for the SGLD algorithm has been done.
-In \cite{zhang2017hitting}, the authors studied the hitting time of SGLD for non-convex optimization problem.
-Different from the goal of our work, instead of analyzing the convergence to a target distribution, the authors focused on finding a local minimum and the corresponding convergence results.
+Recent years has witnessed great theoretical development for SGLD and related algorithms.
+In \cite{teh2016consistency}, Teh et. al. proved stability and weak convergence to the Langevin diffusion of the SGLD algorithm.
+In \cite{zhang2017hitting}, the authors studied the hitting time of SGLD for non-convex optimization problem, where the authors focused on finding a local minimum instead of analyzing the convergence to a target distribution.
 For sampling-aimed tasks, much SGLD-related research has been done when the target distribution is log-concave \cite{dalalyan2012sparse,dalalyan2019user,dalalyan2017theoretical}.
-Convergence analysis for SGLD under non-convex settings is a bit more technical.
+Recently, convergence analysis for SGLD under non-convex settings has received increasing popularity.
 In \cite{raginsky2017non}, the authors obtained an error bound for the Wasserstein-2 distance between the SGLD iteration and the target distribution of order $O(k\eta+e^{-k\eta})$, where $k$ is the number of iterations and $\eta$ is the constant time step.
 In \cite{mou2018generalization}, assuming the boundedness of the drift function, the authors proved the error is of order $O(\sqrt{k\eta})$ in terms of Wasserstein-2 distance.
-In \cite{zou2021faster}, assuming the second-order smoothness of the drift function, the authors obtained an improved bound of order $O(\sqrt{\eta}/S + \eta + (1-\eta)^k)$ in terms of total variance, where $S$ is the batch size.
-Different from most former work, where the error bounds had an at least polynomial dependency on the time $T$, in \cite{farghly2021time}, the authors obtained a uniform-in-time bound, enabling more long time analysis for SGLD.
-One point worth emphasizing is that, observing the time step $\eta$, none of the former work can get estimation better than $O(\sqrt{\eta})$ in terms of Wasserstein distances or total variation distance.
-In this paper, we resolve this issue and obtain a sharp bound in terms of $\eta$.
+In \cite{zou2021faster}, assuming the second-order smoothness of the drift function, the authors obtained an improved bound of order $O(\sqrt{\eta}/S + \eta + (1-\eta)^k)$ in terms of total variation distance, where $S$ is the batch size.
+In \cite{zhang2023nonasymptotic}, the authors proved an $O(\eta^{\frac{1}{2}} + e^{-k\eta})$ Wasserstein-1 bound and an $O(\eta^{\frac{1}{4}} + e^{-k\eta})$ Wasserstein-2 bound, and obtained a corresponding $O(\eta^{\frac{1}{4}} + e^{-k\eta})$ error bound for the expected objective function value in the optimization task.
+A similar error bound was obtained for dependent data streams (i.e. one allows some dependency of the random batches $\xi_0,\xi_1,\dots$) in \cite{chau2021stochastic}.
+Different from most former work, where the error bounds had an at least polynomial dependency on the time $T$, in \cite{farghly2021time}, the authors obtained a uniform-in-time bound of order $O(\frac{1}{S}+\sqrt{\eta})$ in terms of the expected generalization error (equivalent to the Wasserstein-1 distance).
+Notably, to the best of our knowledge, so far none of the existing results has obtained better error bounds than $O(\sqrt{\eta})$, in terms of Wassersten-1, Wasserstein-2, or total variation distances.
+As we shall see later in Section \ref{sec:discussion}, our sampling error bound (distance between SGLD and the target distribution) is of $O(\eta + e^{-k\eta})$ in terms of any these distances above, which can be viewed as a great improvement compared with existing ones.